 Alternatively why not work for yourself?
 If you know you have a marketable skill then use it to your advantage and cut out the middleman by sourcing the companies that need you directly.

 - If you’re a tradesman go to your local hardware store/warehouse and show them what you can do whilst explaining how they could use it to their advantage.
 Ask them what products they sell the fewest of and show them how you could help them improve sales.
 All it takes is a little determination and courage.

 - If you’re a handy chef you could always ask your local supermarket if they need anyone for live cookery demonstrations.
 Offer to use the economy range to make home classics and show people how to make good food on a budget.

-- Alternatively, arrange an appointment with your local shopping centre manager and ask them if there are any campaigns they would like to run but haven’t had the chance to yet.
+- Alternatively, arrange an appointment with your local shopping centre manager.
+Then ask them if there are any campaigns they would like to run but haven’t had the chance to yet.
 Often shopping centres have to approach external companies to help them with things like that.
 Show them instead how you could help organise something, perhaps aimed at the elderly or kids at the weekends.